Jerome Powell 2.0

 They’re still pouring alcohol into that bowl.
 The Fed is just saying they’re going to reduce the amount of alcohol they pour into the bowl on a monthly basis.
 But they’re not going to stop pouring it in.
 That’s why I’ve said repeatedly that tapering is not really tightening.
 They’re still easing.
 They are still printing money, monetizing government debt.
 They’re just saying they’re going to monetize a little less government debt in the coming months then they have been monetizing in the prior months.”

 That’s because any real effort to fight inflation will pop the bubble economy.
 The entire “recovery” is predicated on low interest rates and quantitative easing.
 Schiff said he found it amazing that people think the Fed can legitimately fight inflation simply by tapering its current asset purchase program.

-It’s also crazy that they think small rate hikes in mid-2022 will make a difference given how fast theis rising now and how much faster it will be rising then.”
+It’s also crazy that they think small rate hikes in mid-2022 will make a difference given how fast the CPI is rising now and how much faster it will be rising then.”

 Brainard said she was looking forward to working with Powell to “build a durable US recovery.”
 Schiff said she unwittingly swerved into the problem.

 The Fed can’t build anything other than asset bubbles and big government.
-Biden’s nominees assure a continuity of failure and!”
+Biden’s nominees assure a continuity of failure and inflation!”